patricksavalle/rest-api-cheatsheet/README.md

         Accept: application/vnd.example.api+json;version=2

   * Additions to a response do not require versioning.
 However, additions to a request body that are 'required' are troublesome--and may require versioning (breaking changes).

-- Responses are part of the interface, don't expose implementationdetails in them.
+- Responses are part of the interface, don't expose implementation details in them.

   * Return domain entities not database entities (use a (logical) domain model not a (technical) data model).
   * Don’t expose internal / coupling tables as two IDs.

 - Support sorting and pagination on collections (```?offset=100&limit=50&order=id```).

 - For large responses, allow clients to select the fields that come back in the response (with query-arguments, ```?fields=name&fields=address&fields=city```)

 - Use UTF-8 character encoding.

 - Use ISO 8601 for dates.